Water Damage Restoration: Cost Breakdown | iDry Columbus

 - Policy Coverage: Not all insurance policies cover every type of water damage.
 While sudden events like burst pipes might be covered, gradual damages due to negligence or wear and tear often aren’t.
 It’s essential to review your policy or consult with your insurance agent to understand the specifics.

-- Claim Process: Initiating a claim involves documenting the damage, which means taking photos, listing damaged items, and sometimes even getting quotes from restoration companies.
+- Claim Process: Initiating a claim involves documenting the damage, which means taking photos, listing damaged items, and sometimes even getting quotes from mitigation companies.
 The more thorough your documentation, the smoother the claim process tends to be.

 - Deductibles: This is the amount you’ll have to pay out of pocket before your insurance covers the rest.
 It’s crucial to be aware of your deductible as it directly impacts your out-of-pocket expenses.